Wells Fargo Stock Market Value

 Wells Fargo Backtested Returns

 Wells Fargo appears to be very steady, given 3 months investment horizon.
-Wells Fargo shows Sharpe Ratio of 0.17, which attests that the company had 0.17% return per unit of risk over the last 3 months.
-Our standpoint towards determining the volatility of a stock is to use all available market data together with stock-specific technical indicators that cannot be diversified away.
-We have found twenty-eight technical indicators for Wells Fargo, which you can use to evaluate the future volatility of the company.
-Please utilize Wells Fargo's Downside Deviation of 1.18, market risk adjusted performance of 0.3016, and Mean Deviation of 1.09 to validate if our risk estimates are consistent with your expectations.
-On a scale of 0 to 100, Wells Fargo holds a performance score of 13.
-The firm maintains a market beta of 1.21, which attests to a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Wells Fargo will likely underperform.
-Although it is vital to follow Wells Fargo historical price patterns, it is good to be conservative about what you can do with the information regarding equity current price history.
-Please utilizes Wells Fargo downside variance, and the relationship between the treynor ratio and kurtosis to make a quick decision on whether Wells Fargo historical returns will revert.
+Wells Fargo shows Sharpe Ratio of 0.19, which attests that the company had a 0.19% return per unit of risk over the last 3 months.
+We have found twenty-eight technical indicators for Wells Fargo, which you can use to evaluate the volatility of the company.
+Please utilize Wells Fargo's Market Risk Adjusted Performance of 0.233, downside deviation of 1.15, and Mean Deviation of 0.9828 to validate if our risk estimates are consistent with your expectations.
+On a scale of 0 to 100, Wells Fargo holds a performance score of 14.
+The firm maintains a market beta of 1.09, which attests to a somewhat significant risk relative to the market.
+Wells Fargo returns are very sensitive to returns on the market.
+As the market goes up or down, Wells Fargo is expected to follow.
+Please check Wells Fargo's downside variance, and the relationship between the treynor ratio and kurtosis , to make a quick decision on whether Wells Fargo's historical returns will revert.

 Auto-correlation

-Wells Fargo has excellent predictability.
-Overlapping area represents the amount of predictability between Wells Fargo time series from 17th of February 2024 to 3rd of March 2024 and 3rd of March 2024 to 18th of March 2024.
+Wells Fargo has poor reverse predictability.
+Overlapping area represents the amount of predictability between Wells Fargo time series from 27th of February 2024 to 13th of March 2024 and 13th of March 2024 to 28th of March 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Wells Fargo price movement.
-The serial correlation of 0.92 indicates that approximately 92.0% of current Wells Fargo price fluctuation can be explain by its past prices.
+The serial correlation of -0.37 indicates that just about 37.0% of current Wells Fargo price fluctuation can be explain by its past prices.

 Residual Average0.0